KlapkovGV/machine-learning/w2.metrics/readme.md

 plt.show()
 ```

-## Undersatnding the ROC-AUC Curve
+## Understanding the ROC-AUC Curve

 ROC stands for Receiver Operating Characteristic.
 The ROC curve visualizes the performance of a binary classifier across all possible thresholds.
 The curve tells us how well the model can distinguish between two classes (e.g., Disease vs. No Disease).
 A better model can accurately distinguish between the two, whereas a poor model will have difficulty distinguishing between them.

-Let's assune we have a model which predicts whether the patient has a particular disease or no. Here, the red distribution represents all the patients who do not have the disease and the green distribution represents all the patients who have the disease.
+Let's assume we have a model which predicts whether the patient has a particular disease or not.
+Here, the red distribution represents all the patients who do not have the disease and the green distribution represents all the patients who have the disease.

 <img width="320" height="216" alt="image" src="https://github.com/user-attachments/assets/8f9f1d62-d82e-449f-8dff-51dd093a4f03" />